-Advisory: ART 12, ART 20; eligibility for ENGL 90
+Advisory: ART-012, ART-020; eligibility for ENGL-090

 Intermediate Cartooning is the second of three courses in the cartooning sequence.
 This course develops skills presented in the introductory course and focuses on character development.
 Student work will be directed towards a professional level and can be used to create a portfolio for presentation to publishers in the comic art/illustration field.
 This course addresses the needs of the current graphic communications industry and students who presently are employed or seek employment in it.
 Students will continue to explore the various ways in which cartoons and graphic illustrations are utilized in today's publishing, graphic arts, comic book, toy, and movie industries.
-May be repeated one time.
+May be repeated once.
 SC